-- 3200 BUDGET PLANNING PROCESS - 3204 AB 602 Special Education Fiscal Allocation Plan (Continued) - 5.
+- 4. Indirect costs for operation of Regional programs shall be based on the current year CDE allowable rate for the operator. - 5.
 Classified clerical support costs for regional programs shall be calculated as an average percentage of all total program costs by regional program operator as follows: (see Appendix B) - 6.
 Administrative support costs for regional programs shall be calculated as a percentage of total program costs as follows: (see Appendix B)